tongwu-msft/azure-rest-api-specs/api-index/index.md

 Many Azure services require your client code to authenticate with valid credentials before you can call the service API, which also allows the service to perform any required authorization.
 Azure Resource Manager REST APIs require authentication, therefore client applications **must** authenticate with Azure Active Directory (AD), and provide proof of the authentication/authorization by passing the resulting OAuth2 bearer token in the HTTP Authorization header of subsequent REST API requests.

 Before you begin writing your client's request code, follow the instructions below to first register your [client application](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#client-application) with Azure AD.
-If you've already registered a client application, you can skip to the [Create the request](#create-the-request) section.
+If you are using a REST API that does not use integrated Azure AD authentication, or you've already registered a client application, you can skip to the [Create the request](#create-the-request) section.

 1. Azure AD and the OAuth2 Authorization Framework support 2 types of clients.
 Before you register your application, decide which is the most appropriate for your scenario:
     - [confidential/web](https://azure.microsoft.com/documentation/articles/active-directory-dev-glossary/#web-client) clients can access resources under either their own identity (as a service/daemon), or a signed-in end-user (an interactive resource owner) identity.